shnewto/ashpaper/README.md

 }
 ```

-And it will print the following to stdout:
+And it will produce the following String:
 ```txt
 24
 ```